armenstepanyan/js-tips/js-basic/object.md

 foo.name = "John";
 foo.log()  // Name is John
 ```
 foo.log function comes from obj.log.
-So if we delete `delete obj.log` - `foo.log` will trow an error
+So if we delete `delete obj.log` - `foo.log` will throw an error
 ```
 console.log(foo)
 {